ghostbustersgear/Arduino/README.md

 # Arduino Code for Ghostbusters Gear Props
 This repository is provided as a convenient means to access Arduino code developed as part of custom Ghostbusters-related props developed by Nathan Miller as part of the Ghostbusters Gear account on Instagram and Patreon. https://www.patreon.com/ghostbustersgear

-Here you will find Arduino code to support electronics setup for the following props:
+Here you will find Arduino code to support electronics setup for the following prop projects:

 - 3D Printed Ghost Trap
 - 3D Printed Ghostbusters Neutrona Wand